cnabio/cnab-spec/100-CNAB.md

 The invocation image contains a standardized filesystem layout where metadata and installation data is stored in predictable places.
 A _run tool_ is a the executable entry point into a CNAB bundle.
 Parameterization and credentialing allow injection of configuration data into the main image.
 The invocation image is described in detail in [102-invocation-image.md](the invocation image definition).

 _Actions_ are sent to the `run` command via environment variables.
-Actions determine whether a bundle is to be installed, upgraded, downgraded, uninstalled, or queried for status.
+Actions determine whether a bundle is to be installed, upgraded, downgraded, or uninstalled.

 Invocation images allow limited configuration, as defined in two places in the bundle definition: